 A 'benefit period' is the maximum period of time we can pay you an income protection payment.
-Default benefit periods are shown on pages 12 to 13.
-Eligible members have the option to choose a 5-year 'benefit period', or to-age-65 'benefit period'.
+Default benefit periods are shown on pages 11 to 12.
+Eligible members have the option to choose a 5-year 'benefit period' or to-age-65 'benefit period'.
 This means you may receive payments for 5 years or to age 65.
 Any change to your 'benefit period' will have an impact on your premiums.
 'Police officers' are not eligible to change their 'benefit period'.

-Within 120 days of joining the Queensland Government or a 'default employer', you can apply for a 5-year 'benefit period' up to the automatic acceptance limit without the need to provide health and other information.
-Otherwise, when applying for a 5-year or to-age-65 'benefit period', or if you do not work for the Queensland Government or a 'default employer', we will ask for health and other information.
+Within 120 days of joining a Queensland Government employer or a 'default employer', you can apply for a 5-year 'benefit period' up to the automatic acceptance limit without the need to provide health and other information.
+Otherwise, when applying for a 5-year or to-age-65 'benefit period', or if you do not work for a Queensland Government employer or a 'default employer', we will ask for health and other information.